-Line A Total Operations - Enter the amounts from line j of schedule VE-CA-5 in the appropriate columns on line A.
+Line A Total Operations - Enter the amounts from line h of schedule VE-CA-5 in the appropriate columns on line A.

-Line B Federal - Enter federal revenue from schedule VE-CA-1, line i, FUNDS 1-2 SUBTOTAL column in the Total Aidable and Total columns of line B.
+Line B Federal - Enter federal revenue from schedule VE-CA-1, line g, FUNDS 1-2 SUBTOTAL column in the Total Aidable and Total columns of line B.

-Distribute this amount to the Associate Degree, Technical Diploma, Vocational Adult aid and Non-Postsecondary columns based on the amounts on line A in these columns as follows:
+Distribute this amount to the Associate of Arts/Science, Associate Degree, Technical Diploma, Vocational Adult aid and Non-Postsecondary columns based on the amounts on line A in these columns as follows:

-- sum the line A amounts in the Associate Degree, Technical Diploma, Vocational Adult and Non-Postsecondary columns - divide the amount on line B in the Associate Degree column by the total from step one - multiply the resulting percentage time the amount in the TOTAL column on line B - enter the resulting amount in the Associate Degree column on line B - repeat steps 2-4 for the Technical Diploma, Vocational Adult and Non-Postsecondary columns
+- sum the line A amounts in the Associate of Arts/Science, Associate Degree, Technical Diploma, Vocational Adult and Non-Postsecondary columns - divide the amount on line A in the Associate of Arts/Science column by the total from step one - multiply the resulting percentage time the amount in the TOTAL column on line B - enter the resulting amount in the Associate of Arts/Science column on line B - repeat steps 2-4 for the Associate Degree, Technical Diploma, Vocational Adult and Non-Postsecondary columns